 This condition can occur in breastfeeding infants.
 The notable symptom is blood in the feces.
 Other symptoms include fussiness, reflux, and excessive spitting up.

 It is usually due to a food allergy noticed in the infants.
-They show a hypersensitive or allergic reaction to some components of breast milk.
+They exhibit hypersensitivity or allergic reaction to some of breast milk components.
 A certain 2020 review of studies showed that protein allergies could contribute.
-It could be protein in breast milk, formula, or cow milk.
+It could be protein in breast milk, formula milk, or cow milk.

 Another type of allergic colitis is Eosinophilic colitis which shows up in the same infants but is also related to a protein allergy.